DaVieci/katacoda-scenarios/new-scenario-template/step2.md

 In addition to that, it might be useful to only count rows which for instance contain a certain word.
 The next example shows how to count rows that has at least one 'ipsum'.
 `sdf_filtered = sdf.filter(sdf.value.contains("ipsum"))`{{execute}}

 The line above creates a new dataframe.
-A filter was applied on the old dataframe to only select certain rows that have 'ipsum' in them.
+A filter was applied on the old dataframe to only select certain rows that contain the word 'ipsum'.
 Now, use the 'count()' function on the new dataframe to see the results.
 `sdf_filtered.count()`{{execute}}

 # Python